 Created by Dr Shipra Mathur Updated on Jan 20, 2020

 Newborn babies are at a higher risk of sickness and infections due to still-developing immunity.
 Does poor immunity affect the baby's overall development?
 Can you do something to keep the baby healthy and safe from infections?

-Watch Dr Shipra, a Paediatrician with more than a decade of experience clear your doubts and share her tips on looking after babies' health in the crucial early years of life.
+Watch Dr Shipra, a pediatrician with more than a decade of experience clear your doubts and share her tips on looking after babies' health in the critical early years of life.